 Now you know how to close a pocket knife

 These are most of the locking systems that folding knives have.
-If yours has one of these systems, make sure you close it safely and properly, paying careful attention to your closing technique.
+If the knife you bought at an online knife store uses one of these mechanisms, make sure you close it safely and properly, paying careful attention to your closing technique.
 No matter the types of pocket knives you use, as long as they have a secure locking mechanism, they can easily be closed and stored in the comfort of your pocket.

 Whether you’re a beginner knife owner, or an expert on many types of knives, visit us at Grommet’s Knife & Carry to learn more.